 Instructions

-- First make the spice mix by putting all spice mix ingredients into the blender and whizzing until it becomes a smooth paste.1 teaspoon turmeric powder, ½ teaspoon ground coriander, 7 garlic cloves, 4 cm piece of ginger (or 2 teaspoon ground ginger), 1 small onion (or ½ large onion), 3 lime leaves, 4 macadamia nuts, 2 tablespoon coconut oil, 2 tablespoon water
+- First make the spice mix by putting all spice mix ingredients into the blender and whizzing until it becomes a smooth paste.1 teaspoon turmeric powder, ½ teaspoon ground coriander, 7 garlic cloves, 4 cm piece of ginger, 1 small onion, 3 lime leaves, 4 macadamia nuts, 2 tablespoon coconut oil, 2 tablespoon water

 - In a large frying pan or casserole dish, fry the spice mix over a medium heat, stirring frequently, for about 5-10 minutes until the oil starts to separate and the mixture changes from a vibrant yellow colour to a deeper golden brown.

 - Then slowly add the stock, little by little, stirring constantly so that it is nice and smooth.
 Then add the drained and rinsed jackfruit, the lemongrass and the lime leaves, put the lid on and simmer for 1-2 hours over a low heat, stirring occasionally, until jackfruit is soft.
-Top up with a little water whenever it gets too dry.(Note, 1 hour is the minimum time but it can happily sit cooking over a very low heat for as long as you’d like, adding a little water whenever it gets too dry).500 ml vegetable stock, 1 tin young jackfruit in brine (400g tin), 1 piece lemongrass (or 1 teaspoon jarred lemongrass), 2 lime leaves
+Top up with a little water whenever it gets too dry.(Note, 1 hour is the minimum time but it can happily sit cooking over a very low heat for as long as you’d like, adding a little water whenever it gets too dry).500 ml vegetable stock, 1 x 400g tin young jackfruit in brine, 1 piece lemongrass, 2 lime leaves

 - Once cooked, the jackfruit should feel very soft and you can pull it apart with two forks and squash down any lumpy bits so that it looks like shredded meat in the sauce.
 Give it a good stir into the sauce then stir in the coconut sugar, salt, and coconut cream.
 Add the green beans, put the lid back on and cook for 3-5 minutes until the beans are soft but still a vibrant green.
-(Note, fresh beans will take a few more minutes to soften).2 teaspoon coconut sugar, ½ teaspoon salt, 100 ml coconut cream, 100 g frozen green beans (or use fresh if you have them)
+(Note, fresh beans will take a few more minutes to soften).2 teaspoon coconut sugar, ½ teaspoon salt, 100 ml coconut cream, 100 g fresh or frozen green beans

 - Serve garnished with a little more coconut cream, some crispy fried shallots and a squeeze of lime juice (and chilli oil or sambal oelek if you fancy a bit of heat!).2 tablespoon crispy fried shallots, sambal oelek or chilli oil, 1 lime, cut into wedges